digital-asset/daml/docs/source/getting-started/app-architecture.rst

     - After passing some checks, the current contract is archived with ``archive self``.
     - A new ``User`` contract with the new user we have started following is created (the new user is added to the ``following`` list).

-This information should be enough for understanding how choices work in this guide.
 More detailed information on choices can be found in :doc:`our docs </daml/reference/choices>`.

 Let's move on to how our Daml model is reflected and used on the UI side.